sudopla/python-serverless-api/README.md

 You can fork this repository and clone it to your local environment.

-Then, if you want to deploy the application to the development environment please follow the next steps:
+Then, if you want to deploy the application to the development environment, please follow the next steps:

 1. `npm install`
 2. `npm run cdk deploy Python-Serverless-API-Stack Python-Serverless-API-Table-Stack Python-Serverless-API-Monitoring-Stack`